Under The Canopy - In your School

-The benefits of taking students out of the classroom and into the natural environment are well researched and documented and the UK Government has repeated its recommendation for schools to make use of available outdoor space to reduce risk during the pandemic.
+The benefits of taking students out of the classroom and into the natural environment are well researched and documented and the UK Government has repeated its recommendation for schools to make us of available outdoor space to reduce the risk during the pandemic.

-The UTC program requires use of an outdoor space within your school grounds.
-The UTC program is specifically designed to ensure schools can enter at a phase which suits their needs.
-Some schools may wish to develop their existing green spaces, where as other schools may need support in creating an outdoor learning space.
+The UTC program requires the use of an outdoor space within your school grounds.
+The UTC program is specifically designed to ensure that schools can enter at a phase which suits their needs.
+Some schools may wish to develop their existing green spaces, whereas other schools may need support in creating an outdoor learning space.

 Our specialist staff will renovate the schools own garden if required or build an entirely new garden/ teaching area prior to starting.
 Involving students in this process will encourage ‘buy-in’ amongst students and covers a number of awardable criteria.
-This will be a permanent asset benefiting the whole school and facilitating future work on Government recommendations in regards to outdoor learning.
+This will be a permanent asset benefiting the whole school and facilitating future work on Government recommendations within regards to outdoor learning.

 How to get involved

-Phases are delivered over a term with UTC Tutors visiting your school one day each week with sessions lasting approximately three hours.
+Phases are delivered over a school term with UTC Tutors visiting your school for one day each week with sessions lasting approximately three hours.
 There is an additional benefit of an invitation for your school to visit CEP Holly Hayes in Whitwick to enhance the learning experience with adventure and exploration of our Ancient Woodland where further ASDAN awards, exploration of applied scientific principles and group activities are on offer.

 Phase 1 – Planning, designing and building an outdoor space for learning activities.

-Phase 2 – Building on an existing footprint to develop an outdoor learning space.
+Phase 2 – Building on an existing footprint to develop and outdoor learning space.

 Phase 3 – Establish a garden for horticultural and conservation learning activities.

 Phase 4 –Support the existing green spaces within the school and develop horticultural and conservation learning activities.

-Stage 1 – An initial meeting with your schools designated contact and a member of SLT to discuss requirements for the outside space to be used.
-At this stage schools will decide which phase they are in and agree, in principle, each phase of the project.
+Stage 1 - An initial meeting with your schools designated contact and a member of SLT to discuss the requirements for the outside space to be used.
+At this stage, school will decide which phase they are in and agree, in principle each phase of the project.